-"Accept and Close" button creates the parameter in the configuration file, while "Cancel" rejects the changes and closes the window without saving the new parameter.
+The "Accept and Close" button creates the parameter in the configuration document after basic integrity verifications, while "Cancel" rejects the changes and closes the window without saving the new parameter.
+Note that the XML file on disk is not modified until explicitly saved.